huttongrabiel/nand2tetris/README.md

 than it would be had I written it in python.

 # 00-06 Folders
-Are all complete.
+All these folders are all complete.
 Everything below 06 is hardware description language and bit of the hack asssembly language.
 Go check it out to see how I handle using logic gates on virtual hardware.
 Pretty fun stuff.